 If you don’t need traditional mortgage financing, you can own as many homes as you have the means to buy.
 If you pay cash or work out private financing with the seller or a hard money lender, there are no limits to how many homes you can own, as long as you can afford to make the payments and maintain the properties.

-If you want to take advantage of the lower rates and down payments offered by standard loan programs through Fannie Mae, Freddie Mac, FHA or the VA, there may be limits to how many properties you can own, depending on what you intend to use the properties for.
+And if you want to take advantage of the lower rates and down payments offered by standard loan programs through Fannie Mae, Freddie Mac, the Federal Housing Administration (FHA) or the U.S. Department of Veterans Affairs (VA), there may be limits to how many properties you can own, depending on what you intend to use the properties for.

-The number of properties you can own with mortgage financing
+How many properties can you own with mortgage financing?

 Second homes and investment properties